SmokySignal help #

 The pulsing blue dot is your current location.

-Each row is a state-change event for one of our tracked tails.
-Icons:
+Each row is a state-change event for one of our tracked tails:

 Tap a row to open the plane detail page.
 The feed polls every 30 seconds while the tab is visible.